SwiftMage/DailyAffirmationsPowerUp/TASKS.md

 - ✅ image-placeholders.md - Updated to reflect new image requirements
 - ✅ README.md - Updated image requirements
 - ✅ DESIGN.md - Created to document site architecture
+- ✅ privacy.html - Updated content to state no data collection
 - 📝 images/panoramic-app-image.png - Needs to be created by designer

 ## Implementation Details